-A person attending one of my classes or a current client will say, “Can you take a look at my Facebook page / Google+ account / Twitter feed?
-Something is wrong and it doesn’t work right.”
-When I get under the hood, I see what happened.
-A well intentioned friend fiddled around and crossed some important wires.
+A person attending one of my classes or a current client will say, “Can you take a look at my Facebook page / Instagram account / Twitter feed?
+Something is wrong and I don’t know what to do.”
+When I get under the hood, I can almost always see what happened.

 The social media expert